 First-order algorithms are the predominant choice for solving~\eqref{eq:minmax} due to their scalability, simplicity, and flexibility.
 Arguably the most natural such algorithm is gradient-descent-ascent (GDA), which is the extension of gradient descent from standard optimization to min-max optimization:

 However, conventional wisdom states that GDA fails to converge even on simple problems.
-A classical counterexample dating at least to Korpelevich in 1976~\citep{korpelevich1976extragradient} is that GDA either diverges or gets stuck in limit cycles even on the toy $1$-dimensional unconstrained bilinear problem
+A folklore counterexample~\citep{samuelson1949market, korpelevich1976extragradient} is that GDA either diverges or gets stuck in limit cycles even on the toy $1$-dimensional unconstrained bilinear problem

 Indeed, for this problem, the GDA update~\eqref{eq:GDAupdate} simplifies to a linear dynamical system

 that is expansive since the determinant of the update matrix is $1 + \alpha_t \beta_t$, which is at least $1$ for any standard choice of GDA stepsizes $\alpha_t,\beta_t \geq 0$.
 See~\cref{fig:GDAxy} for an illustration, and see \cref{ssec:warmup:diverge} for full details on this counterexample.